 The jagged, wooded coastline of New England’s largest and northernmost state is dotted with old lighthouses and picturesque fishing villages; its lobsters and autumn foliage are legendary.
 The state comprises 17 million acres of forestland and 6,000 lakes and is also one of the most sparsely populated in the Lower 48.

 Maine divides itself into eight tourism regions.
-The Greater Portland area, on the southwest coast, is named after the largest city, where the Old Port district’s cobblestone streets wind among quaint shops, boutiques, restaurants and cafés.
-Farther south, the popular tourist town of Kennebunkport draws summer visitors (including the Bush family) to its charming beach colonies and Colonial villages.
+The Greater Portland area, on the southwest coast, is named after the largest city, where the Old Port district’s cobblestone streets wind among boutiques, restaurants and cafés.
+Farther south, the popular tourist town of Kennebunkport draws summer visitors (including the Bush family) to its charming beach colonies.
 The western Lakes & Mountains region is home to Maine’s two largest ski mountains, and Aroostook County, in the north, is a heavily agricultural area that attracts more die-hard outdoorsmen than day-tripping tourists.
 The Downeast & Acadia region is home to the well-known vacation spot of Bar Harbor, sprinkled with inns and cottages.

 Winters in Maine are for the hardy only.

 Route 1 Artisanal Shops

 Several notable artisanal enterprises are all located within half an hour of one another along U.S. Route 1 north of Camden.
 Swans Island Company is located in a sturdy 1780 house that serves as a workshop and showroom.
 In this handsome space, weavers sit at their looms crafting Shaker-elegant blankets from hand-dyed wool.